ohiliazov/sgf-analyzer/README.md

 This script is a modified version of scripts originally from: https://github.com/lightvector/leela-analysis

-Currently, it's designed to work with **Leela 0.10.0**, no guarantees about compatibility with any past or future versions.
+Currently, it's designed to work with **Leela** and **Leela Zero**, no guarantees about compatibility with any past or future versions.
 It runs on Python 3.

 **WARNING:** It is not uncommon for Leela to mess up on tactical situations and give poor suggestions, particularly when it hasn't